loksland/storymode/README.md

 # storymode

-`storymode` is a layout and transition helper for [PixiJS](https://www.pixijs.com/) featuring responsive layout, a scene class with lifecycle methods, a camera, and PSD exporting.
+`storymode` is a layout and transition helper for [PixiJS](https://www.pixijs.com/) featuring responsive layout, a scene class with lifecycle methods, and PSD exporting.

 Primary features include: